Azure DNS 101: A Beginner's Guide

 - Single Registration VNET: You cannot enable auto-registration for multiple VNETs to the same private zone.
 If you need multiple VNETs to register records, you must manually manage DNS records or use separate zones

-- Cross-Subscription Limitations: VNETs and Private DNS zones must be in the same Azure AD tenant for auto-registration to work
+- Cross-Subscription Limitations: VNETs and Private DNS zones must be in the same Microsoft Entra tenant for auto-registration to work

 - Peered VNETs: VNET peering alone does not enable DNS resolution.
 Each peered VNET needs its own link to the private DNS zone